CandyMandy28/Spotify-Interactive-Map-2019/README.md

 3. Create a Spotify App, and get your Client ID and Client Secret.
 Copy those tokens into your `config.py`

-3. You should be done!
+3. You should be done with setup!

-## How to run
-In your terminal, run:
-`pipenv run python main.py`
+4. Run `main.py` in a server of sorts like Heroku.

 *This will execute the `main.py` file with the environment variables.*